dpovshed/octopus/README.md

-# Octopus
+# Octopus Sitemap Crawler
-Web project using [PHPReact](https://github.com/reactphp/react) library, designed as a sample project which perform sitemap validity checking.
+Small PHP tool to crawl collections of URLs in a Sitemap using the [PHPReact](https://github.com/reactphp/react) library for asynchronous loading of the URLs.
+Both plain text files and [XML Sitemaps](https://www.sitemaps.org/protocol.html) are supported.

 ![Logo](logo-medium.png)